-1 6.4.F.a Follows food-safety guidelines for handling, 6.4.I.a Provides appropriate nutritional meals and 6.4.A.a Provides nutritional information to parents in storage, sanitary environment, hand washing and snacks in a relaxed positive social environment accordance with applicable guidelines, such as other procedures 6.4.I.b Supports developmentally appropriate self- those given by the U.S. Department of Agriculture 6.4.F.b Explains current policies and procedures help skills in accordance with applicable that will assist families in making appropriate related to food and nutrition guidelines, such as those given by the U.S. nutritional choices for their children 6.4.F.c Promotes adequate water intake throughout Department of Agriculture 6.4.A.b Recognizes barriers to healthy food choices the day to help maintain healthy brains and bodies 6.4.I.c Practices sensitivity to cultural and other and habits for families served 6.4.F.d Models and talks about healthy and family variations regarding food and feeding 6.4.A.c Works with program leadership to appropriate eating habits with children 6.4.I.d Adopts feeding practices that respect consistently implement current best practices 6.4.F.e Understands the importance of supporting children's internal cues of hunger and fullness related to nutrition and prevention of health Z breastfeeding mothers 6.4.I.e Understands the relationship between poor problems ıtrit 6.4.F.f Follows procedures for proper storage and nutrition and physical health and behavioral and 6.4.A.d Articulates current research on the ion handling of breast milk emotional difficulties connections between health issues (e.g., eating 6.4.F.g Respects privacy of breastfeeding mothers and their children 6.4.1.f Implements current program policies and procedures related to food and nutrition disorders, diabetes, lowered life expectancy, etc.) and poor diet 6.4.I.g Provides a welcoming environment for 6.4.A.e Facilitates collaboration with community mothers who breastfeed organizations to support child and family engagement regarding health and nutrition 6.4.A.f Supports families by providing information about the benefits of breastfeeding
+- 6.4.A.a Provides nutritional information to parents in accordance with applicable guidelines, such as those given by the U.S. Department of Agriculture that will assist families in making appropriate nutritional choices for their children - 6.4.A.b Recognizes barriers to healthy food choices and habits for families served - 6.4.A.c Works with program leadership to consistently implement current best practices related to nutrition and prevention of health problems - 6.4.A.d Articulates current research on the connections between health issues (e.g., eating disorders, diabetes, lowered life expectancy, etc.) and poor diet - 6.4.A.e Facilitates collaboration with community organizations to support child and family engagement regarding health and nutrition - 6.4.A.f Supports families by providing information about the benefits of breastfeeding